 After a while the path levels out onto an open flattish area of rough low rocks with a smartly renovated wall on the right.
 You get the feeling someone really big lives here judging from the number of security cameras and you’d be right.
 The Château de la Croë, once home to the Duke and Duchess of Windsor and known locally as The White House, is now in the hands of Russian squillionaire Roman Abramovich, owner of Chelsea Football Club.

-This is the end of the coastal section of the walk as the path turns inland between two high walls separating two enormous properties: the Villa Eilenroc on the left and le Croë on the right.
+You now have a choice to make the walk a little shorter by heading inland between two high walls separating two enormous properties: the Villa Eilenroc on the left and le Croë on the right.
 I couldn’t help thinking as I walked along here that the budget for Roman’s security alone, and perhaps just along this section of his boundary, was undoubtedly more than my own house, Lou Messugo, is worth.

 The wealth in this part of the Riviera is astounding and at times overwhelmingly vulgar but it only goes to highlight one of the reasons why this walk is so lovely; the contrast is so unexpected.
 The Cap is wild and untouched, almost fierce in its beauty, yet it’s bang in the middle of one of the most heavily developed parts of the French Mediterranean coast.

-The last part of the walk is along the street.
-Take Avenue de Beaumont until you get to the main road and then immediately turn right into Avenue de la Tour Gandolphe.
+If you choose to return at this point the last part of the walk is along the street.
+Take Chemin des Douaniers and then Avenue de Mrs Beaumont until you get to the main road and then immediately turn right into Avenue de la Tour Gandolphe.
 This street is full of surprisingly modest old houses with smallholdings.
 I’m sure the property developers would love to get their hands on some of this land but it’s certainly refreshing to see that some ordinary folk still live here.
 I wonder for how much longer?
 At the end of this lovely street you’ll find yourself back at the car park where you started.

 That’s my family’s favourite local hike, the coast walk on the Cap d’Antibes.
 Do you have a favourite walk?
 Do tell!